Chart Color Schemes

 An assessment of population growth drivers in Bonnyrigg Heights reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, Bonnyrigg Heights' population is estimated at around 7,551 people.
-This reflects an increase of 182 people since the 2021 Census, which reported a population of 7,369 people.
-The change was inferred from AreaSearch's estimation of the resident population at 7,531 following examination of ABS' latest ERP data release in June 2024 and an additional 7 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,512 persons per square kilometer, placing Bonnyrigg Heights in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's 2.5% growth since the 2021 census exceeded the SA3 area's 2.2%, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration, contributing approximately 71.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, as of Nov 2025, Bonnyrigg Heights' estimated population is around 7,603.
+This reflects an increase of 234 people since the 2021 Census which reported a population of 7,369.
+The change was inferred from AreaSearch's estimate of 7,531 residents following examination of ABS's latest ERP data release (June 2024) and validation of seven new addresses since the Census date.
+This level of population equates to a density ratio of 3,536 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Bonnyrigg Heights has demonstrated resilient growth patterns with a compound annual growth rate of 0.7%.
+Population growth was primarily driven by overseas migration contributing approximately 71.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections released in 2022 with 2021 as the base year for areas not covered by this data.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends project an above median growth, with Bonnyrigg Heights expected to grow by 1,503 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 19.5% over the 17 years.
+Future population trends project an above median growth, with Bonnyrigg Heights expected to grow by 1,505 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 18.7% in total over the 17 years.

 Frequently Asked Questions - Population